DataDog/integrations-core/confluent_platform/README.md

 ### Configuration

-1. Edit the `confluent_platform.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Confluent Platform performance data.
+1. Edit the `confluent_platform.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to collect your Confluent Platform performance data.
 See the [sample confluent_platform.d/conf.yaml][4] for all available configuration options.

     For each component, you need to create a separate instance to collect its jmx metrics.
 List of default metrics collected are listed in [`metrics.yaml` file][9].
 For example: